Conformal Blocks from Celestial Gluon Amplitudes: Four points with one shadow

 \subsection{Shadow transform of the four-gluon correlator}

-The four-point CCFT correlator corresponding to four-gluon celestial amplitude in ``mostly plus'' MHV helicity configuration is given (up to a numerical factor) by \cite{Strominger1706}\footnote{In Ref.\cite{Strominger1706} only one partial MHV amplitude was written explicitly, but it is straightforward to extend it to the full amplitude by using the color basis of Ref.\cite{DelDuca:1999rs}.}
+The four-point CCFT correlator corresponding to four-gluon celestial amplitude in ``mostly plus'' MHV helicity configuration is given (up to a numerical factor) by \cite{Strominger1706}\footnote{We are using the color basis of Ref.\cite{DelDuca:1999rs}.}

 with the cross-ratios

 The delta function $\delta(z-\bar z)$ enforces planarity of four-particle scattering while the other one, $\delta(\sum_{i=1}^4\lambda_i)$, appears as a consequence four-dimensional conformal invariance which holds in Yang-Mills theory at the tree level only \cite{Stieberger1812}.
 The latter one gives rise to an infinite factor $\delta(0)$ when the correlator is evaluated at $\sum_{i=1}^4\lambda_i=0$ and will be ignored in the following discussion.
 Recall that the chiral weights of gluon fields are: \be